Incredible Universe: History

 The closed buildings were so large that they could not be readily adapted to other business purposes, and buyers were so scarce that Tandy sold the empty buildings for mere pennies on the dollar.
 In 1996, the Incredible Universe stores lost $90 million, and on December 30, 1996, Tandy announced the store closures.
 Tandy officials stated, "some [of the] stores were profitable, but overall the stores weren't viable."
 One of the former Incredible Universe sites, located in Houston, was acquired and redeveloped by Houston Community College, eventually becoming the school's West Loop campus.
 Another, in Woodbridge, Virginia, became a manufacturing plant for General Dynamics' line of amphibious war fighting vehicles from 2002 to 2012.
-It was later adapted to Gander Mtn. and Floor & Decor stores before becoming vacant, which it remains to this day.
+It was later adapted to Gander Mtn. and Floor & Decor stores.
+The Gander Mountain location closed in 2017 and was replaced with a community crisis center in 2025.
 The Westbury, Long Island store was converted into a Target and no longer has the 'signature' look (bowed front) of an Incredible Universe.
 The Sandy, Utah store was converted to a Costco warehouse.
 The Auburn, Washington location, situated on the north side of the Supermall of the Great Northwest, was converted to a Sam's Club in 1999, retaining the original Incredible Universe façade; the location closed without warning in early 2018.
 Today, the site is a Fieldhouse USA, a multi-purpose sports facility.
 The Lone Tree, Colorado store became a Great Indoors until that chain closed in 2012, at which point it converted to a Sears Outlet; that eventually closed as well, and the location is now an At Home store.
 The Hollywood, Florida location remained empty for some time, but was eventually converted to a Home Depot which it remains to this day.
 The Columbus, Ohio location was converted into a Garden Ridge (now At Home), while the northern half of the parking lot was used to build a Dave & Buster's.
 The Pineville, NC store closed abruptly in 1997 after being open for only six months.
 It was converted to a Sam's Club location, but the front entrance area retained the original two-level overhang.
-The Fishers, Indiana store became a car dealership, but was taken over by Fry's in 2005.
+The Fishers, Indiana store became a car dealership, but was taken over by Fry's from 2005 until 2021, and is currently vacant.
 The Doral, Florida location remained vacant until being gutted and converted into an AAAA Universe store in 2007, which later closed down.
 In 2017, the store was demolished and construction began on the Jose Milton Memorial Hospital at Jackson West, which opened in 2021.
 The Atlanta, Georgia location became a Dave & Buster's location in 1998; after its closure, the building housed a succession of other businesses, and is currently being rebuilt into an Amazon warehouse.